immcantation/dowser/docs/vignettes/Germlines-Vignette.md

 ## Identify clonal clusters

 Before doing anything in Dowser, it is necessary to identify clonal clusters among B cells.
-This is not handled in Dowser, but is handled in our related package, `Scoper`.
-More information about this can be found at the [Scoper documentation site](https://scoper.readthedocs.io).
+This is not handled in Dowser, but is handled in our related package, `SCOPer`.
+More information about this can be found at the [SCOPer documentation site](https://scoper.readthedocs.io).

 ## Obtain IMGT-gapped sequences